-- 1. This guidance provides an overview of the regulatory system for early years providers. - 2.
-It covers providers on the Early Years Register and those who wish to apply to the register.
-It also covers those providers on both the Early Years Register and the Childcare Register.
-It does not cover those only applying to or registered on the Childcare Register. - 3.
-There is more detailed guidance on all aspects of our regulation work listed in the further information section.
+- 1. This document provides an overview of the system for regulating and inspecting early years providers.
+Annex A gives a definition of the different types of early years provider and explains the different registers of providers held by Ofsted. - 2.
+This framework applies to all providers on the Early Years Register and those who wish to become registered.
+It also applies to those providers on both the Early Years Register and the Childcare Register.
+1 It does not apply to those that are registered, or wish to be registered, only on the Childcare Register.
+Further information on the regulation of provision on the Childcare Register can be accessed on our website.
+2 - 3.
+More detailed guidance on all aspects of our regulation work is listed in the further information section of this document (Annex C).